 Dominica is the Caribbean at its most pristine and natural.
 And even after Hurricane Maria wreaked havoc on the island in 2017, Dominica’s verdant foliage has already grown back nearly as lush as before.

 A swim at the bubbly effervescence of Champagne Reef, near the island’s capital in Roseau, is a must — hot volcanic vents beneath the seafloor create the unusual effect.
-And if you’re certified to dive, absolutely do not miss the chance to submerge on Dominica’s pristine coral-covered walls during a boat dive trip with Creole Divers.
+And if you’re certified to dive, absolutely do not miss the chance to submerge on Dominica’s pristine coral-covered walls on a boat dive trip.

 Go against the flow on your next visit to the Dominican Republic and avoid the pervasiveness of all-inclusives in spots like Punta Cana by opting to stay at an independent property with plenty of other perks instead.

 Scattered around the island, from Cabarete on the north coast to the Samaná Peninsula further east, is a collection of six independent properties that make up Mint Hotels & Residences.
 Mint puts the island’s spectacular natural landscapes at your doorstep, instead of just another pool bar and beach covered with Hobie Cats.

 All of the properties are stunning, but our favorite of the bunch is Punta Rucia Lodge, where 12 free-standing, A-frame bungalows blend with the natural surrounds of Punta Rucia and epitomize the barefoot luxury Caribbean beach life you’ve come for.